-The SEC maintains an internet site that contains reports, proxy and information statements, and other information regarding issuers that file electronically with the SEC on www.sec.gov.
-You can also find information on our website https://ir.finvgroup.com/.
+The information we file with the SEC can be found on www.sec.gov.
+You can also find information on our website ir.finvgroup.com.
 The information contained on our website or other information contained on the SEC website is not a part of this annual report.